 Lawmaker: Time is right for Nebraska-South Dakota expressway

 YANKTON, S.D.
-(AP) — A lawmaker is promoting construction of a long debated four-lane highway between Yankton, South Dakota, and Norfolk, Nebraska, citing the recent availability of federal money.
+(AP) - A lawmaker is promoting construction of a long debated four-lane highway between Yankton and Norfolk, Nebraska, citing the recent availability of federal money.

 Copyright 2022 The Associated Press.
 All rights reserved.